 Many of these databases are commonly used the workplace, and having an understanding of how to use them, or better yet, certification, is an advantage when applying for jobs.

-Financial resources on site can be booked for up to two hours per day, up to two weeks in advance.
+Financial resources on site must be booked in advance.
+They can be booked for up to two hours per day, up to two weeks in advance.
 They can only be booked for the use of financial resources.

 Users arriving more than 15 minutes late to their booking will lose their full booking period.